 - I use my Vitamix and it has an open lid with a stick to help push things down and blend better.

 Keywords: smoothie, smoothie bowl, blender, berries

-(BTW, a Vitamix is the BEST kitchen purchase ever, I promise – buy refurbished to save money!
-My refurbished Vitamix is going on strong after 4 years and I use it a LOT.)
+(BTW, a Vitamix is the BEST kitchen purchase ever, I promise.
+Mine is going strong after 7+ years and I use it nearly daily.)